startersclan/docker-sourceservers/README.md

 The game images **do not** include an entrypoint script.

-While the conventional `docker-entrypoint.sh` could have been included in the game images, having so also takes away flexibility in how the images can be used.
-Operators wishing to utilize their own entrypoint scripts would have to include removal of pre-existing ones as part of their build or initialization processes which increases administrative overhead.
-Moreover, a generic entrypoint script is unlikely to adequately serve operators given the various possible setups that could differ widely across games, game modes, mods, and plugins.
+Including a generic, conventional `docker-entrypoint.sh` entrypoint scripts would unlikely adequately serve operators given the various possible setups that could differ widely across games, game modes, mods, and plugins.
+Operators would be better off implementing their own custom entrypoint scripts without having to accommodate pre-included ones in the design of their setups.

-This brings us to the next but a much related consideration.
+This leads us to the next and a much related consideration.

 ### Environment variables

 The game images **do not** include support for configuring game instances via environment variables.

-Docker images are often packaged with applications designed to comply with the [twelve-factor methodology - Environment as config](https://12factor.net/config) where environment variables are read directly as configuration by the application, a case in point being the [docker registry](https://docs.docker.com/registry/configuration/#override-specific-configuration-options).
-Some applications however do not read environment variables as configuration but instead accept command line arguments or read from config files, where it is then common for their docker images to include an entrypoint script which maps environment variables onto command line arguments for invocation.
+Docker images are often packaged with applications designed to comply with the [twelve-factor methodology - Store config in the environment](https://12factor.net/config) where environment variables are read directly as configuration by the application, a case in point being the [Docker Registry](https://docs.docker.com/registry/configuration/#override-specific-configuration-options).
+Some applications however do not read environment variables as configuration but instead accept command line arguments or read from config files wherein it is common for their docker images to include an entrypoint script which maps environment variables onto command line arguments for invocation.

-Source and Goldsource games belong to the group of applications that do not read from environment variables and that are instead configured via parameters (i.e. flags beginning with `-`, e.g. `-usercon`, see [SRCDS parameters](https://developer.valvesoftware.com/wiki/Command_Line_Options#Command-line_parameters_5) and [HLDS parameters](https://developer.valvesoftware.com/wiki/Command_Line_Options#Command-line_parameters_6)), as well as Cvars (i.e. flags beginning with `+`, e.g. `+sv_lan 0`, see [SRCDS console variables](https://developer.valvesoftware.com/wiki/Command_Line_Options#Console_variables_2) and [HLDS console variables](https://developer.valvesoftware.com/wiki/Command_Line_Options#Useful_console_variables_2)).
+Source and Goldsource games belong to the group of applications that do not read from environment variables but that are instead configured via parameters (i.e. flags beginning with `-`, e.g. `-usercon`, see [SRCDS parameters](https://developer.valvesoftware.com/wiki/Command_Line_Options#Command-Line_Parameters_6) and [HLDS parameters](https://developer.valvesoftware.com/wiki/Command_Line_Options#Command-Line_Parameters_7)), as well as Cvars (i.e. flags beginning with `+`, e.g. `+sv_lan 0`, see [SRCDS console variables](https://developer.valvesoftware.com/wiki/Command_Line_Options#Console_Variables_2) and [HLDS console variables](https://developer.valvesoftware.com/wiki/Command_Line_Options#Useful_Console_Variables_2)).
 Although there are many Cvars shared across SRCDS and HLDS games, there are also Cvars that are game-specific (e.g. the many hundreds for `left4dead` and `left4dead2`), as well as mod/plugin-specific (e.g. `sourcemod`, `amxmodx`, `garrysmod`).

-Because of the malleable nature of how Cvars are used, it does not make sense to map them directly to environment variables for several reasons: First, it introduces an unnecessary layer of abstraction which operators would have to learn on top of the numerous available parameters and Cvars for each game; Second, a single change to any envvar-cvar mapping will require a rebuild of the docker image to contain the new `docker-entrypoint.sh` script, introducing a lot of unnecessary builds; Third, the very `docker-entrypoint.sh` script providing the envvar-cvar mapping would also require versioning, introducing yet another burden on top of just keeping the images updated.
+Because of the many parameters and Cvars that exist for each game and mod/plugin setup, it does not make sense to map them directly to environment variables for several reasons: First, doing so introduces an unnecessary layer of abstraction which operators would have to learn on top of the numerous available parameters and Cvars; Second, a single change to any envvar-cvar mapping will require a rebuild of the docker image to contain the new `docker-entrypoint.sh` script, introducing a lot of unnecessary builds; Third, the very `docker-entrypoint.sh` script providing the envvar-cvar mapping would also require versioning, introducing yet another burden on top of just keeping the images updated.

 As such, the provided images do not support configuration via environment variables.
-The recommended approach would be to specify all necessary launch parameters and Cvars for the game server within the container's command, and all other Cvars including those containing secret values within mounted or init-time provisioned configuration file(s), such as [`server.cfg`](https://developer.valvesoftware.com/wiki/Server.cfg).
+The recommended approach would be to specify all necessary launch parameters and Cvars for a given game server within the container's command, and all other Cvars including those containing secret values within mounted or init-time provisioned configuration file(s) such as [`server.cfg`](https://developer.valvesoftware.com/wiki/Server.cfg).

 ### Non-root user

 The game images **do not** include a non-root user.

 The images as aforementioned are meant to be generic.
 Having a non-root user poses a problem especially when volumes are going to be used by operators.
 A common `UID` built into the images would unlikely fulfill the requirements of operators whose hosts would then require a matching `UID` in cases where bind mounts are used.
-A mismatch or missing `UID` within the container or the host would prevent the container user from accessing the data on the volumes, leading to issues pertaining to the game server, rendering the game images useless unless customized.
+A mismatch or missing `UID` within the container or the host would prevent the container user from accessing the data on the volumes, leading to issues pertaining to the game server, and rendering the game images useless unless customized.

 Operators who wish to run the game servers under a non-root user can customize the provided images with a non-root user with a `UID` of their choice.

-*Note*: A non-root user could be added to the images in the future if the addition is sufficiently requested with good reasons for its implementation, or could continue to be left out from the images.
+*Note*: A non-root user could be added to the images in the future if the addition is sufficiently requested with good reasons for its implementation.
 Best practices can change depending on features provided by newer versions of container runtimes and/or orchestrators.

 ### Invocation via wrapper script vs binary